Day 1 – Thursday April 29, 2021

 Arrive in Dover, the state capitol of Delaware, where you will begin your tour at the 18th Century John Dickinson Plantation.
 Learn about the life of John Dickinson, a signer of the U.S. Constitution.
 Historic interpreters dressed in period clothing will share the history of John Dickinson, his home Poplar Hall, and the beautiful grounds.

-After the tour, you will travel to the luxurious Sheraton Wilmington South Hotel in New Castle Delaware, your home for the next 3-nights.
+After the tour, you will travel to Wilmington Delaware, your home for the next 3-nights, staying at the DoubleTree by Hilton Downtown.
 Enjoy some leisure time before dinner this evening included.

 Day 2 – Friday April 30, 2021